III - THE INTERVIEWS

 And this is where a lot of people, myself included, get confused – because usually if you get interested in this subject, it’s because you’ve read somewhere that science is proving that we don’t have free will - and they mean it in the libertarian sense even if they don’t specify it.
 So you get hooked, you read a few things and start freaking out - and then you come across a big-name philosopher like Dennett who says something like “No not at all, don’t listen to the naysayers, free will is possible” and then gives you (without explicitating it) the compatibilist argument as though it was a straightforward and obvious idea.
-And then for a moment you get it, you feel a bit reassured, but then you don’t, because something’s off.
+And for a moment you get it, you feel a bit reassured, but then you don’t, because something’s off.
 And this is why: the compatibilists are essentially shifting the conversation, they are doing some form of conceptual slight of hand.
 When Object A (libertarian free will) seems to vanish into thin air, they make it appear again, saying “surprise, it hadn’t actually disappeared,” but it is in fact Object B (compatibilist free will).
 And I don’t mean this in a bad way, either.
-Compatibilist free will is its own thing, just as important a subject as libertarian free will, and compatibilists are understandably baffled by people’s eagerness to discuss libertarian free will.
+I don't think they're intentionally trying to dupe people onto their side of the argument.
+And compatibilist free will is its own thing, just as important a subject as libertarian free will, and compatibilists are understandably baffled by people’s eagerness to discuss libertarian free will.
 But they feel this way because they themselves, personally, have already thought it through and lost interest in it, and are quite happy having their compatibilist kind of free will.
 But in doing so they alienate many listeners because they don’t address the issue people are concerned with when they dive into this subject: namely, do we have this deeply intuitive libertarian kind of free will?

 The big question we’re left with, then, is: which definition of free will should we favor?
 And there are basically two ways of looking at it: